snayfach/MicrobeCensus/README.txt

 DESCRIPTION
-MicrobeCensus version 1.0.0 (28 April 2014):
+MicrobeCensus version 1.2.1 (11 November 2014):
 Rapidly and accurate estimate the average genome size (AGS) of a microbial community from metagenomic data.
 In short, AGS is estimated by aligning reads to a set of universal single-copy gene families.
 Because these genes occur in nearly all Bacteria and Archaea, genome size is inversely proportional to the fraction of reads which hit these genes.

 A preprint of our manuscript can be found in bioRxiv: http://biorxiv.org/content/biorxiv/early/2014/09/11/009001.full.pdf